Putinversteher: In France

 Marine Le Pen and the far-right National Rally were considered Putinversteher in France.
 In May 2014, she praised Putin as a patriot and defender of the Christian heritage of European civilization.
 In September 2014, her party received a loan of 9 million euros from the First Czech Russian Bank based in Moscow.
 While not illegal, it cast doubt on her objectivity towards Putin.
 In January 2017, she condoned the Russian annexation of Crimea.
 On 24 March 2017, Putin officially received Le Pen in the Kremlin.
 After the Russian invasion of Ukraine in 2022, Le Pen's party hastily removed a picture of the 2017 visit to Putin from its communication material, with Le Pen denying being a friend of Putin.
 In April 2022, party members of the European Parliament broke their tradition of opposing resolutions against Russia by being absent.

 On the left, Jean-Luc Mélenchon, leader of La France Insoumise (LFI), was described by some as fitting the traditional profile of a Putinversteher for some of his positions on the Russo-Ukrainian war.
 In March 2014, he legitimized the invasion of Crimea as "a security measure against an adventurous Putschist regime in which neo-Nazis have a despicable influence".
-By October 2022, LFI had changed its tune and spoke of a Russian war of aggression.
+By October 2022, LFI had changed its position and spoke of a Russian war of aggression.
 In November 2022, LFI members of the European Parliament abstained from declaring Russia a state sponsor of terrorism.